Saparhan Omarov

-Saparhan Kesıkbaiūly Omarov (Сапархан Кесікбайұлы Омаров, Saparhan Kesıkbaiūly Omarov; born 5 May 1968) is a Kazakh politician who served as the Minister of Agriculture from 2019 to 2021.
-Prior to that, he served as the member of the Mazhilis from 2016 to 2019 and Vice Minister of Agriculture from 2014 to 2016.
+Saparhan Kesıkbaiūly Omarov (Сапархан Кесікбайұлы Омаров; born 5 May 1968) is a Kazakh politician who served as the Minister of Agriculture from 2019 to 2021.
+Prior to that, he served as the member of the Mäjilis from 2016 to 2019 and Vice Minister of Agriculture from 2014 to 2016.

 Biography

 Early life and career

 Omarov was born at a railway station in the village of Utrabat.
 From 1986 to 1988, he served in the Soviet Army.
 In 1995 Omarov graduated from the Plekhanov Russian University of Economics with a degree in economics.
 In 2001 he graduated from the KAZGUU University with a degree in law.

 From 1995 to 1996, Omarov was a specialist and the head of the department of the National Commission of Kazakhstan.
 In 2001 he became the head of department of the Food Contract Corporation CJSC.
 From 2001 to 2006 he served as the company's director of the Department and the Managing Director.
 In 2006 Omarov became the Vice President of Food Contract Corporation JSC.
 From 2007 to 2008 he served as the deputy head of the Household Management Department of the Parliament at the Office of the President of Kazakhstan.
 In 2008 Omarov became the state inspector of the Department of State Control and Territorial Organizational Work of the Administration of the President.
 From 2011 to 2014 he was a member of the Accounts Committee for Control over Execution of the Republican Budget.